julianlam/feps/fep/b2b8/fep-b2b8.md

 - `<rt>`
 - `<rp>`

 The HTML should only include the content of the text.
 Additional navigation to other pages on the originating site, like category links or home page links, should not be included.
 Other affordances like "favourite", "like", "bookmark" or other buttons should not be included.
+It should not include a "Read more..." link to the full article.

 Any embedded media like images, video or audio in the `content` property should also be listed in the `attachment` property so that consumers can pre-fetch the media.